Academic Program (Major Requirements)

 PY/SO 371.
 Prejudice and Stereotyping.
 (Diversity)

-7) A senior thesis that takes one of three forms: empirical research, community-based research, or theoretical review and integration.
+7) A senior thesis that takes one of four forms: empirical research, community-based research, theoretical review and integration, or capstone seminar on computational neuroscience.
 The thesis satisfies the [W3] requirement.

 It is recommended that students take no more than thirteen courses in the major, including the thesis.

-AP Credit, Study Abroad and Summer Study.
-Psychology majors may transfer up to three credits elsewhere toward the major, provided the courses are preapproved by the faculty liaison for off-campus study (typically the chair).
+AP Credit, Study Abroad, and Summer Study.
+Psychology majors may transfer up to three credits taken elsewhere toward the major, provided the courses are preapproved by the faculty liaison for off-campus study (typically the chair).
 Students should submit to the liaison a course description and syllabus for each transfer course.
 With the liaison's approval, one of the three courses may be a statistics or methodology course that may be used in lieu of Statistics (PSYC 218), Research Methods (PSYC 261), or Community-Based Research Methods (ED/PY 262), but students are strongly encouraged to take their statistics and methodology courses at Bates.
 Under no circumstances is any student permitted to apply more than one course taken elsewhere to a single content area.
-The biological core course and diversity-related course may not be taken elsewhere.
+The biological core course and diversity-related course may be taken elsewhere if preapproved by the facutly liaison for off-campus study.
 If courses are transferred from elsewhere, then the total number of course credits that a student must complete at Bates may also decrease.
-For example, if a student earns AP credit for PSYC 101 and transfers two additional credits from a study-abroad program (three credits total), then the student will need to complete eight courses at Bates (including thesis) rather than eleven.
+For example, if a student earns AP credit for PSYC 101 and transfers two additional credits from a study-abroad program (three credits total), then the student needs to complete eight courses at Bates (including thesis) rather than eleven.
+If a student passes the department's placement exam, then the student no longer needs to take PSYC 101; however, passing the placement exam does not count for course credit.
+Students who pass the placement exam are still required to complete eleven psychology courses.